Science Proves Demonstrating Kindness in the Workplace is Your Competitive Advantage

 [Related: Why Being Likable as a Leader Matters]

 Jennifer Spaulding is a leadership and executive coach who engages business leaders, entrepreneurs, and teams to reach beyond good to achieve the extraordinary.
 During her two-decade career, Jennifer honed her leadership and team-building skills working for top institutions in the fields of management & IT consulting, sales & marketing, financial services and non-profit.
 She shares her expertise through speaking engagements, workshops, coaching, and writing.

 Have more questions?
 Follow up with the expert herself.

 My passion is empowering leaders and organizations to elevate their teams, performance and bottom line with customized trainings, coaching and consulting services across the U.S. and abroad.
-Spaulding & Associates' clients have experienced dramatic business growth, elevated team performance and improved communication skills.
-I integrate proven business strategies with first-hand expertise that I developed over 20 years working for and with early-stage, growth and Fortune 500 technology and financial services companies, including Accenture, State Street Corporation,...
+Our clients range from growth to Fortune 500 companies and executives.
+I integrate proven business strategies with first-hand expertise that I developed over 20 years working for and with early-stage, growth and Fortune 500 technology and financial services companies, including Accenture, State Street Corporation, Bank of America and Credera....
 Continue Reading